Einstein was Right All Along

 The structure of the chapters, for the most part, follows a pattern.
 A concept is introduced by showcasing some “classic” games with the desired behavior.
 Then some discussion about the principle is followed by coding example, almost always in Unity‘s C# development environment.
 This is often accompanied by screenshots of Unity’s graphics, either in development mode or in run-time.
 Most of the chapters, however, feel “padded.”
 Screenshots are sometimes repetitious.
 Presentation of the code is done incrementally, with each new addition requiring the re-printing of all of the sample code shown so far along with the new line or lines added in.
 By the end of the chapter, adding a concept might consist of two explanatory sentences, 3 screenshots, and two pages of sample code, 90% of which is identical to the sample code several pages earlier in the book.
 This is not efficient and I don’t think it is useful.
 It does drive the page count way up.

 I want to offer a caveat for my review.
 This is the first book I’ve read from this publisher.
 When reading about some of their other titles, it was explained that the books come with sample source code.
 If you buy the book directly from the publisher’s website (which I did not), the sample code is supposed to be downloaded along with the book text.
 If you buy from a third party, they provide a way to register your purchase on the publisher’s site to get access to the downloads.
 I did not try this.
-If this book does have downloaded samples that can be loaded into Unity, and those samples are well-done, that has a potential for adding significant value over the book on its own.
+If this book does have downloadable samples that can be loaded into Unity, and those samples are well-done, that has a potential for adding significant value over the book on its own.

 Back to the chapters.
 When I start going through the chapters, again it feels like there is some “padding” going on to make the subject matter seem more extensive than it is.
 The book starts with two chapters on Finite State Machines FSM and how that logic can be used to drive an “AI” character’s reactions to the player.
 Then the book takes a detour into Unity’s support for a Finite State Machine implementation of animations, which has its own chapter.
-This is most irrelevant to the subject of game AI and also, likely, of little value if you’re not using Unity.
+This is mostly irrelevant to the subject of game AI and also, likely, of little value if you’re not using Unity.

 After the animation chapter, we head back into the AI world with a discussion of the A*, and the Theta* variant thereof, pathfinding algorithm.
 This discussion is accompanied by a manual optimization solution of a simple square-grid based 2D environment, describing each calculation and illustrating each step.
 I do appreciate the concrete example of the algorithm in action.
 Many explanations of this topic I’ve found on-line simply show code or pseudo-code and leave it to the “student” to figure it all out.
 In this case, I think he managed to drive the page count up by and order of magnitude over what would have been sufficient to explain it clearly.